Hausa language

 Hausa is a member of the Afroasiatic language family and is the most widely spoken language within the Chadic branch of that family.
-Despite originating from a non-tonal language family, Hausa utilizes differences in pitch to distinguish words and grammar.
+Hausa is tonal, using relative pitch both to distinguish words, and mark grammatical categories.
 Ethnologue estimated that it was spoken as a first language by some 58 million people and as a second language by another 36 million, bringing the total number of Hausa speakers to an estimated 94 million.

 In Nigeria, the Hausa film industry is known as Kannywood.

 Classification

 Hausa belongs to the West Chadic languages subgroup of the Chadic languages group, which in turn is part of the Afroasiatic language family.